harshjayprakash/hx-blok/Readme.md

 mingw32-make build

 # Running the program.
-# Optional arguments "--light-mode" or "--dark-mode".
+# Optional arguments "--light-mode" or "--dark-mode" for the theming.
 # Default is dark mode.
+# Other arguments include "--scale <number>" where the scale is specified.
+# Default scaling is 15.
 ./bin/neon-blok
 ```